mbeamer/stoneandsteel/EQChronicles.md

 Our first encounter with the Scribe let us know just how scary this place can be.
 AE Mez?
 Yuck!
 A pickzone that closed, a dead Shadow Knight and some creativity got us back in action.
 Necromancers are so full of tricks!  (even if the cash shoppe was involved :) )

 Back on track and it was still dicey.
-Shoe perished a couple further times, Ichantu let's us know when she mezed herself - that we can't do anything about - and Bell learned how to target the MA's target's target to throw a heal on someone other than Khadson.
+Shoe perished a couple further times, Ichantu let's us know when she ~~mezed herself~~ was mezed - that we yet can't do anything about - and Bell learned how to target the MA's target's target to throw a heal on someone other than Khadson.

 Let's not forget that all the loot is nice and being snapped up as upgrades ... we've set a plan to revisit the area tomorrow!